snaulX/snaulX/README.md

 * Game-design - creating and working on games in *Wings Studio*.
 * Level-design - I made some custom maps for HoMM 3.
 Also I have [uploads](https://steamcommunity.com/id/snaulX/myworkshopfiles/) in Steam workshop with maps for Portal 2 and CS:GO.
 * Gameplay Programmer - first work in [SCP snaulX Edition](https://github.com/snaulX/scp-snaulx-edition) on Unity and [Heroes of Melitha](https://github.com/snaulX/Heroes-of-Melitha) on [KorGE](https://github.com/korlibs/korge) (*attention: I didn't refactor it and it was my first game, so shitty code and other stuff can spot there*).
 Now working in *Wings Studio* on unannounced project.
 * Network Programmer - working in *Arcanica Interactive* on **SCP: Deleted Chronicles** on Unity.
-Using/knowledge: custom TCP C# implementation, [Mirror](https://github.com/MirrorNetworking/Mirror), [Unity Netcode for GameObjects](https://unity.com/products/netcode).
+Using/knowledge: custom TCP C# implementation, [Mirror](https://github.com/MirrorNetworking/Mirror), [Unity Netcode for GameObjects](https://unity.com/products/netcode), custom Rust implementation using [renet](https://github.com/lucaspoffo/renet).
 * **Engine Developer** - main job/skill.
 Crafting own engine named Alpha Engine.
 Worked with a lot of engines before and read a lot of literature and posts about existing techs.

 ### I work on:
 * [SCP: Deleted Chronicles](https://arcanica-interactive.com/?page=main&lang=en) - 3D first-person multiplayer RPG with elements of shooter.
-Im work as programmer.
+Made in Unity.
+I'm work as network programmer but also participate in many other sides of development.
 * [Tangara](https://github.com/wings-studio/Tangara) ([previous version](https://github.com/mino-lang/Tangara)) - library for easy interop between different programming languages.
 * Alpha Engine - own engine where all logic stored in different custom systems and engine just manipulating them.
 Using Tangara for load systems and call functions from them.
-* Unannounced game - game in [Hades](https://www.supergiantgames.com/games/hades)-like style making on Alpha Engine.
+* Unannounced game - game in [Hades](https://www.supergiantgames.com/games/hades)-like style making on Godot.

 ### Contributed to:
-* Some README-only repos like [public source engines](https://github.com/redorav/public_source_engines), [awesomo](https://github.com/lk-geimfari/awesomo), [awesome rust](https://github.com/rust-unofficial/awesome-rust)
+* Some README-only repos like [public_source_engines](https://github.com/redorav/public_source_engines), [awesomo](https://github.com/lk-geimfari/awesomo), [awesome-rust](https://github.com/rust-unofficial/awesome-rust)
 * Added flags to control hot keys for NativeApp in [DiligentTools](https://github.com/DiligentGraphics/DiligentTools)

 ### My games: